ipetkov/crane/docs/API.md

   - Default value: the build phase will run `preBuild` hooks, print the cargo version, log and evaluate `buildPhaseCargoCommand`, and run `postBuild` hooks
+* `cargoLock`: if set will be passed through to the derivation and the path it points to will be copied as the workspace `Cargo.lock`
+  - Unset by default
+* `cargoLockContents`: if set and `cargoLock` is missing or null, its value will be written as the workspace `Cargo.lock`
+  - Unset by default
+* `cargoLockParsed`: if set and both `cargoLock` and `cargoLockContents` are missing or null, its value will be serialized as TOML and the result written as the workspace `Cargo.lock`
+  - Unset by default
 * `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
 Directory structure should basically follow the output of `cargo vendor`.